 A short break in the City of Essaouira on the coast of Morocco is bound to be relaxed and chilled.
-This is going to happen because of a few things, firstly there isn’t a huge amount to do in Essaouira, there are things to do and see but there are no real iconic tourist spots that need ticking off and queuing for.
+This is going to happen because of a few things, firstly there aren’t a huge about of things to do in Essaouira, there are things to do and see but there are no real iconic tourist spots that need ticking off and queuing for.
 Secondly although it is an African and Arabic City it’s not intense like other places in Morocco, the locals are friendly to tourists and are going about their day, most of whom are not involved in the tourism of the city and this all adds to a really nice and relaxed atmosphere.

 Day 1 in Essaouira